apondlife/discone/Assets/Mechanic/script.md

 you can press my "button"\
 & close your eyes for a little.

-ah, thanks for pressing my “button”!\
+ah, thanks for holding my “button”!\
-sorry to bother you there, earlier.
+sorry to bother you there, earlier...\
+i'm always here if you want to talk.

 # birthplace

 [ramp]
-this ramp...\
+this ramp, did you...\
-i hope you liked my letter hehe...\
+see my letter too?\
-if you mash the "jump button" as you approach that ramp i think you\
+if you mash the "jump button" as you approach...\
+it,\
-can do it.
+i think you can do it.

 # intro (real)